AllyYL/casestudy/src/projects/digitaltemple.md

   <img src="/assets/images/DTCover.webp" alt="Digital Temple cover image">
 </div>

-## Context
+## Overview

-From architectural space to speculative UX—**this project explores how cultural research can drive interface design**.
-I led the design for a 360° virtual experience of the Kaihua Monastery, transforming historical space into an interactive environment through an immersive web experience.
+From architectural space to speculative UX—**<b>this project explores how design can best faciliate the learning of foreign & esoteric subjects</b>**.
+I was the **project manager** and **product designer** for a series of educational websites focused on Kaihua Monastery.
+The site itself features **annotated images, virtual gallery, interactive 3D models, and learning games** to explore Buddhist art history.
 <br><br>

 <div class="layout-twocolumn">